fireundubh/playwithfire/unity/turning-a-release-build-into-a-debug-build.md

 The MDB file be generated in the same folder as the target assembly DLL.

-### Step 7: Replace MonoBleedingEdge Binary
+### Step 7: Replace Mono Binary

-Finally, replace `mono-2.0-bdwgc.dll` in the game's MonoBleedingEdge folder with the debug version from the Unity Editor's MonoBleedingEdge folder.
+Finally, replace `mono-2.0-bdwgc.dll` in the game's `MonoBleedingEdge` folder with the debug version from the Unity Editor's `MonoBleedingEdge` folder.